 Manufacturing a Story to Not Cover SAM with an MQ or MarketScope

-Overall, this sounds like a manufactured story on the part of Gartner.
+Overall, this sounds like a constructed story on the part of Gartner.
 And Gartner has a history of misleading readers about its motivations.
 As I pointed out, it pretends that its vendor contributions have no impact on its ratings, while telling vendors that it is trying to sell services a very different story.

 - Their sales team consistently promises better outcomes in their Magic Quadrants during sales pitches, while stopping just short of saying that they can buy improvements directly.